 - Transplants.
 This means human organ (or tissue) and stem cell ("bone marrow") transplants that are furnished according to Blue Cross and Blue Shield medical policy and medical technology assessment criteria.
 It also includes one or more stem cell transplants for a member who has been diagnosed with breast cancer that has spread and the member meets the standards that have been set by the Massachusetts Department of Public Health.
-For covered transplants, coverage also includes: the harvesting of the donor's organ (or tissue) or stem cells when the recipient is a member; and drug therapy that is furnished during the transplant procedure to prevent the transplanted organ (or tissue) or stem cells; and the related medically necessary services and/or tests that are required to perform the transplant itself.
+For covered transplants, coverage also includes: the harvesting of the donor's organ (or tissue) or stem cells when the recipient is a member; and drug therapy that is furnished during the transplant procedure to prevent the transplanted organ (or tissue) or stem cells from being rejected.
+"Harvesting" includes: the surgical removal of the donor's organ (or tissue) or stem cells; and the related medically necessary services and/or tests that are required to perform the transplant itself.
 No benefits are provided for the harvesting of the donor's organ (or tissue) or stem cells when the recipient is not a member.
 (See "Lab Tests, X-Rays, and Other Tests" for your coverage for donor testing.) - Oral surgery.
 This means: reduction of a dislocation or fracture of the jaw or facial bone; excision of a benign or malignant tumor of the jaw; and orthognathic surgery that you need to correct a significant functional impairment that cannot be adequately corrected with orthodontic services.
 You must have a serious medical condition that requires that you be admitted to a hospital as an inpatient in order for the surgery to be safely performed.
 (Orthognathic surgery is not covered when it is performed mainly for cosmetic reasons.
 This surgery must be performed along with orthodontic services.
 If it is not, the oral surgeon must send a letter to Blue Cross and Blue Shield asking for approval for the surgery.
-No benefits are provided for the orthodontic services, except as described in this Subscriber Certificate on page 35 for the treatment of conditions of cleft lip and cleft palate.)
+No benefits are provided for the orthodontic services, except as described in this Subscriber Certificate on page 36 for the treatment of conditions of cleft lip and cleft palate.)